nplutino/FlareList/README.md

 </pre>

 In order to obtain absolute intensities for peak fluxes you can use the following expression: <pre> peak_flux - BG_flux </pre>
+If you need to view or download data for a custom period you can use the Python script under the folder Flare Catalog App.
+Inside you will also find a guide explaining what is required to used the script and how to use it.